yaroslaff/exactcli/README.md

-# sashimi-cli
+# Sashimi CLI tool for Sashimi headless CMS

-CLI tool and python module to work with Sashimi headless CMS
+CLI tool and python module to work with Sashimi headless CMS.

+## What is Sashimi CMS

+Sashimi CMS is very fast and secure REST API to operate with public data (probably, this is 90% of what usual backend does), search and retrieve records.
+You upload your JSON or database tables to Sashimi in seconds and you get working backend which you can query with JavaScript fetch() from your website!

+If you can do something with Sashimi CMS (in seconds), you do not need to develop backend for this feature.
+No code = No bugs = No vulnerabilities.
+Move 90% of your backend functions to Sashimi, and save 90% of time/money on development.

 ## Install